Hydrology of Fishing Creek (North Branch Susquehanna River tributary)

-This article is about the hydrology of Fishing Creek, a tributary of the Susquehanna River.
-It discusses the discharge, the pH, the chemical hydrology, the dams, and the water temperature.
-The data given in much of the chemical hydrology section is for a United States Geological Survey gauging station near Bloomsburg, Pennsylvania.
+Fishing Creek is a tributary of the Susquehanna River, in Columbia County, Pennsylvania, in the United States.
+Hydrology involves the discharge, the pH, the chemical hydrology, the dams, and the water temperature.
+Data has been gathered from a United States Geological Survey gauging station near Bloomsburg, Pennsylvania.
 The pH of the waters in the Fishing Creek watershed ranges from 4.9 to 8.5 in various places.

 Discharge

 Approximately 1 mi downstream of Orangeville, Fishing Creek's discharge averages 615 cuft/s per second and its median discharge is 361 cuft/s second.
 The creek's lowest recorded discharge rate in that location is 90 cuft/s in 1962 and its highest was 2580 cuft/s in 1981.
 Further upstream, in Benton, Fishing Creek's discharge is almost always less than 720 cuft/s, and is far lower during the summer, usually approaching 0.
 The typical discharge of Fishing Creek at this location is around 540 cuft/s.
 The streambeds of West Branch and East Branch Fishing Creeks commonly run dry in the summer.
 In dry years, they are dry for 105 days on average, while in wet years they are on average dry for 5 days.

 At a stream gauging station near Bloomsburg, Fishing Creek's discharge ranged between 10 cuft/s and 5350 cuft/s between 2002 and 2012.
 The lowest discharge recorded during this time occurred on November 9, 2004.
 The highest discharge recorded during this time occurred on September 23, 2003.